 Key values:-

- The investors often use Market Capitalization as criteria to choose and compare the companies according to their size and value for investing.
+The investors often use Market Capitalization as criteria to choose and

- Market Capitalization is very effective in assessing the risk based on the value of a company.
+Market Capitalization is very effective in assessing the risk based on the

 Large Cap - Market Cap more than Rs.
 20,000 crore.